ading2210/freedns-client/README.md

 If the login fails, the library will raise a `RuntimeError` with the error message reported by FreeDNS.

-### Signing Up:
+### Signing Up (Captcha Required):
-You can send a confirmation email using `client.signup`.
-This function is unfinished so it will not be documented.
+You can send an activation email using `client.create_account`, which accepts the following arguments:

-### Request a Captcha (No Auth):
-When a captcha is needed, you can request it from the server using `client.get_captcha`.
-It accepts no arguments, and returns the bytes of a PNG image containing the captcha.
+- `captcha_code` - The solution for the last captcha requested.
+- `firstname` - The first name associated with the account.
+- `lastname` - The last name associated with the account.
+- `username` - The new account's username.
+- `password` - The new account's password.
+- `email` - The email used for login and verification.

+After recieving the activation email, you can run `client.activate_account`, which accepts the following arugments:
+- `activation_code` - The activation code that you recieved in your email.
+This should be the random string of letters at the end of the activation URL.
+For example, `klsEii2txkW7Wa9DgGaaG6s8` would be the activation code for this URL: `http://freedns.afraid.org/signup/activate.php?klsEii2txkW7Wa9DgGaaG6s8`

-### Fetching the Domain Registry (No Auth):
+### Fetching the Domain Registry:
 You can query the public domain registry using `client.get_registry`.
 It accepts the following optional arguments:
 - `page = 1` - Which page of results to start at.
 - `sort = 5` - The sort mode to use (details below).